chipsalliance/firrtl-spec/spec.md

 1. A passive type representing the type of each element in the memory.

-2. A positive integer representing the number of elements in the memory.
+2. A positive integer literal representing the number of elements in the memory.

 3. A variable number of named ports, each being a read port, a write port, or readwrite port.

-4. A non-negative integer indicating the read latency, which is the number of cycles after setting the port's read address before the corresponding element's value can be read from the port's data field.
+4. A non-negative integer literal indicating the read latency, which is the number of cycles after setting the port's read address before the corresponding element's value can be read from the port's data field.

-5. A positive integer indicating the write latency, which is the number of cycles after setting the port's write address and data before the corresponding element within the memory holds the new value.
+5. A positive integer literal indicating the write latency, which is the number of cycles after setting the port's write address and data before the corresponding element within the memory holds the new value.

 6. A read-under-write flag indicating the behavior when a memory location is written to while a read to that location is in progress.

+Integer literals for the number of elements and the read/write latencies _may not be string-encoded integer literals_.

 The following example demonstrates instantiating a memory containing 256 complex numbers, each with 16-bit signed integer fields for its real and imaginary